xiaoguo1995/xiaoguo1995.github.io/_supervision/supervision_summary.md

 - **Dec.
 8th, 2025**: Congrats to Mengfei, Seijun, Shaoyu, Haitao, Qiao, Marjet, and Zhiyu on completing theses!
 Best wishes for your next stages of life!

 - **Nov.
-26, 2025**: Kudo to Seijun's progress in his honour thesis for winning 2025 UQ EECS illuminates for Best Biomedical Device or Systems (sponsored by Cochlear)!
+26, 2025**: Kudo to Seijun's progress in his honour thesis for winning 2025 UQ EECS illuminates for Best Biomedical Device or Systems (sponsored by Cochlear Limited)!

 - **Oct.
 2, 2025**:  Kudo to Seijun's winning as the 1st place for Institution of Engineering and Technology (IET) Queensalnd (QLD) / Engineers Australia Student Presentation Competition Final 2025! (the sole representative of UQ)